-The four Regional Representative positions are held in an institutional capacity and are appointed by the jurisdictions.
-If one of these Directors leaves their current employer, then the relevant jurisdiction shall promptly appoint a new Director, without the need for elections by the CoC.
+The four Regional Representative positions are held in an institutional capacity and are appointed by the jurisdictions...
+If one of these Directors leaves their current employer, then the relevant jurisdiction shall promptly appoint a new Director, without the need for elections by the CoC. that Director's seat immediately becomes vacant, and a special election must be held at the earliest convenient opportunity to replace that Director.

 The Homeless or Formally Homeless Officer at Large position is appointed by the FMCoC Lived Experience Advisory Board (LEAB), without the need for elections by the CoC.
-If the appointed LEAB Officer at Large leaves the LEAB or can no longer serve on the Board, then the LEAB shall promptly appoint a new Director, without the need for elections by the CoC.